MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="956" alt="9" src="https://github.com/user-attachments/assets/45e98bde-96c1-4f99-8a6a-3b5b9222a49e" />

-7. Connect to the VPC A AZ1 Server EC2 instance using Session manager and ping the instances in VPC B and VPC C using their private addresses.
-We are receiving results which confirms that we have peered and routed correctly.
-Terminate the session manager connection when finished.
+7. Connect to the VPC A AZ1 Server EC2 instance using Session manager and ping the instances in VPC B and VPC C using their private IP addresses.
+The ping will succeed and traffic will flow through.

 <img width="422" alt="10" src="https://github.com/user-attachments/assets/3f49d054-774c-4a3b-ad33-71727d11bce8" />